jay-kumawat/attendance-visualizer-tg-bot/README.md

-# Rollwala Attendance Visualizer Bot
+# Attendance Visualizer Telegram Bot

 This project is a Telegram bot designed to allow users to directly interact with a pre-existing attendance system project, which provides users with visual representations of their attendance data.